Walt Disney World Railroad

 The WDWRR's development was led by Roger E. Broggie, who also oversaw the construction of the Disneyland Railroad in Disneyland in Anaheim, California.
 The attraction's locomotives were acquired from the Ferrocarriles Unidos de Yucatán, a narrow-gauge railroad system in Mexico.
 After being shipped to the United States, they were altered to resemble locomotives built in the 1880s and restored to operating condition.
 Each locomotive was also given a set of passenger cars, which were built from scratch.

 The WDWRR opened to the public for the first time on October 1, 1971, the same day that the Magic Kingdom park opened.
 Since then, the WDWRR has become one of the world's most popular steam-powered railroads, with about 3.7 million passengers each year.
+On July 7, 2025, the WDWRR went into shuttle mode for the first time since the early 1990s, running one train between the Main Street, U.S.A. and Fantasyland sections to accommodate the Beyond Big Thunder Mountain expansion in the Frontierland section.

 History

 Discovery in Mexico

 The development of the Walt Disney World Railroad (WDWRR) from the late 1960s to its opening in 1971 was overseen by Roger E. Broggie, vice president and general manager of Mapo, Inc., WED Enterprises' research and manufacturing branch.
 Broggie previously supervised the building of the Disneyland Railroad in Disneyland in Anaheim, California.
 From his experience with the railroad at Disneyland, Broggie determined that it was better to use existing steam locomotives, rather than building them entirely from scratch like the Disneyland Railroad's first two locomotives.